 Change your default password

-The default username and password is used for every single Raspberry Pi running Raspbian.
+The default username and password is used for every single Raspberry Pi running Raspberry Pi OS.
 So, if you can get access to a Raspberry Pi, and these settings have not been changed, you have

 root access to that Raspberry Pi.